embroider-build/embroider/notes.md

 2. get rid of publicly visible appJSPath on App.
 Doesn't make sense there as a concept.
 Instead, make the v1-app rewrite index.html into using a standard script name.
 It can use options.outputPaths to figure out which script tags its replacing.
 We're not going to generate a separate vendor.js, splitting is the responsibility of the final packager.

-# Badly behaved addons

-These are addons that can be fixed without even converting them to v2.
-They just do things that aren't very nice, for which there are better alternatives.

- - ember-cli-deprecation-workflow does `app.import` of a vendor file that actually comes from ember-debug-handlers-polyfill.
-This is only needed because of a failure to call super in `included`.
-It breaks out assumption that people should be app.importing from their own vendor tree.
- - ember-concurrency reexports nonexistent names
- - ember-composable-helpers reexports nonexistent names

 # taking over from EmberApp

 ember-cli eagerly instantiates all addons pretty much whatever you are doing.
 So even when you have all v2 packages, you're going to be using their v1 shims a lot until we can refactor ember-cli around v2 internally.